What is the difference between polypropylene and polyester straps?

 The break test: what really happens under load

+Polyester.
 A polyester strap holds its shape almost to the very end.
 The webbing stretches minimally, tension stays high, and the load underneath it stays put.
 When the load finally exceeds the limit, the strap fails sharply and predictably — at its rated breaking value.
-Up to that moment, it does exactly what it was bought to do: it holds.
+Up to that moment, therefore, it does exactly what it was bought to do: it holds.

+Polypropylene.
 A polypropylene strap behaves differently.
 Long before it breaks, it starts to stretch visibly.
-On the load, this looks like this: the strap appears taut, the ratchet is cranked all the way down, yet every jolt gives the cargo a few centimetres of travel.
-Those centimetres turn into momentum, momentum into shock load, and in the worst case the load works the lashing loose before the webbing ever physically tears.
+On the load this looks like this: the strap appears taut, the ratchet is cranked all the way down, yet every jolt gives the cargo a few centimetres of travel.
+Those centimetres turn into momentum, momentum into shock load, and in the worst case the load works the lashing loose before the webbing ever tears.

 The paradox is that polypropylene can look reliable right up to the moment of failure: it does not snap, it lets go.
 That is precisely why both the inspector and your safety depend not only on the BF figure on the label, but on the material behind that figure.